TelemetryDeck/docs/articles/notebooks.md

 **Long-Running Investigations**:
 Perhaps most importantly, notebooks help you maintain momentum during investigations that span weeks or months.
 Document what you're waiting for, prepare your analysis structure, and dive back in as soon as new data arrives.

 Ready to level up your analytics workflow?
-Open the Notebooks tab and start exploring your data in a more structured, insightful way now!
+Open the Notebooks tab and start exploring your data in a more structured, insightful way – and share your discoveries with confidence!

 ## Related resources